gorkang/BayesianReasoning/cran-comments.md

 0 errors | 0 warnings | 0 note

-## Re-submission
+## Minor fixes

-Fixing issues with URL's (https://cran.r-project.org/web/checks/check_results_BayesianReasoning.html)
+* Fixing issues with URL's (https://cran.r-project.org/web/checks/check_results_BayesianReasoning.html)

-- Added function so the internet resources in the introduction vignette have a fallback condition with an informative message.
+  + Added function so the internet resources in the introduction vignette have a fallback condition with an informative message.

+* Add more checks and tests to catch corner cases